dreamportdev/Osdev-Notes/Memory_Management/README.md

 # Memory Management

+**_This file is in draft state and not completed yet, some information may not be accurate and/or complete.
+I'm working on it_**

 Welcome to one of the first big challenges of your osdev adventure.
 It is the first "complex" component that you have to implement.

 The shortest way to define a memory manager is that is a system that manage computer memory, and provide ways to dinamically allocate and free portions of it.